noaht11/cv-8052-starter/README.md

 1. Choose `Flash (Quartus SignalTap II)`

 Note: You can assemble in one step (assuming you have the default shortcuts) by hitting Ctrl+Shift+B

+# Syntax Highlighting

+You can install this extension: https://marketplace.visualstudio.com/items?itemName=junwatu.8051 to get syntax highlighting on the 8051 assembly (doesn't seem to support all the A51 assembler directives though)